HunterGerlach/shadowbot-app-parent/docs/day-1-deployment.md

 You can now run general commands and perform minimal coding tasks, but more complex activities (e.g. running the application) will require you to have configurations and secrets available for your application to consume.
 We outline the steps to getting those mounted below...

+> Note: The steps below assume you're starting from scratch.
+If you want to quickly get up and running you can use the default Configmap and Secrets yaml files located in the shared Bitbucket.
+You should have received access to the collection when you onboarded.
+If you don't have access to them, reach out to the team.

 ### Mount Configmap